 For now the aim is to build a docker image using a base image, and add our code to it.
 Lets go through my docker file one line at a time.
 Each of these lines, becomes a layer in our docker “onion”, this leads to the ability to reuse layers and speed up successive builds.

-This instructs docker to use the Microsoft/dotnet:2.1-sdk image (pull it from docker hub in necessary, if its already in the local library just use that).
+This instructs docker to use the mcr.microsoft.com/dotnet/core/sdk:3.1 image (pull it from docker hub or mcr.microsoft.com if necessary, or if its already in the local library just use that).

 WORKDIR /source

-In the container, set the working directory to “source”
+Docker build working inside the container, then sets the working directory to “source”

 COPY *.csproj .
 RUN dotnet restore

-…this copies our project file, and pulls down all of our Nuget dependencies.
+…this copies our project file from our Docker host into our image, and pulls down all of our Nuget dependencies.

 COPY . .
 RUN dotnet publish --output /app/ --configuration Release

-copies the rest of our source into place, and creates a binary in the app folder.
+copies the rest of our source into place, from Docker host into the SDK image, and creates a binary in the app folder.

 Here’s the whole file: